 In the UK there is a strict code of conduct which must be observed, set by the Associate of British Pharmaceutical Industries (ABPI).
-Pharma Sales Reps will be expected to pass exams set by the ABPI, but these are sometimes part of a graduate or entry level role into the industry.
+Pharmaceutical Sales Reps will be expected to pass exams set by the ABPI, but these are sometimes part of a graduate or entry-level role in the industry.

-A Pharma Sales role is more varied than it used to be.
-Those working within the sector are now also expected to engage many different stakeholders, including patient groups, to ensure they understand issues, while providing solutions via products to these groups.
-There is a lot of networking involved and information gathering, as well as presenting, attending conferences, appointment making and influencing.
+A Pharmaceutical Sales role is more varied than it used to be.
+Those working within the sector are now also expected to engage many different stakeholders, including patient groups, to ensure they understand issues while providing solutions via products to these groups.
+There is a lot of networking involved and information gathering, as well as presenting, attending conferences, appointment making, and influencing.

-Pharma Sales Representatives have many options available to them.
-When starting out in a career in Pharma Sales you will be trained fully, with pharma companies investing heavily in your development.
-This often makes the process to gaining a job in pharmaceutical sales so rigorous.
-If you don’t have prior experience, pharma companies will expect you to have certain traits instead, as well as some experience shadowing a Pharmaceutical Sales Rep.
+Pharmaceutical Sales Representatives have many options available to them.
+When starting out in a career in Pharma Sales you will be trained fully, with Pharma companies investing heavily in your development.
+This often makes the process of getting a Pharmaceutical Sales job so rigorous.
+If you don’t have prior experience, Pharma companies will expect you to have certain traits instead, as well as some experience shadowing a Pharmaceutical Sales Rep.

-To be successful within Pharma Sales you’ll need to have a flair for sales, with great influencing skills.
-You’ll need to be highly organised, have great tenacity, be professional and trustworthy, well groomed, personable and a natural communicator.
-Your negotiation skills will need to be top notch, you’ll be required to be persistent and an excellent team player.
+To be successful within Pharmaceutical Sales, you’ll need to have a flair for sales, with great influencing skills.
+You’ll need to be highly organised, have great tenacity, be professional and trustworthy, well-groomed, personable, and a natural communicator.
+Your negotiation skills will need to be top-notch, you’ll be required to be persistent and an excellent team player.
 There are often many hours spent on the road driving so you will need stamina too.